 - Once cooked, the brisket flat is sliced, while the point is shredded.

 What Is Beef Brisket?

 Beef brisket comes from the chest section of the cow, right below the chuck (or shoulder).

-This primal cut supports the whole weight of the cow, and it is often chewy and tough due to how much the brisket muscles work .
+This primal cut supports the whole weight of the cow, and it is often chewy and tough due to how much the brisket muscles and connective tissue work .

 Briskets aren’t a popular cut for this very reason.
 That was until someone discovered cooking low and slow in a smoker does absolute wonders.

 The extended cooking time helps break down the tough connective tissue, allowing the fat to render.

 Each individual steer has two briskets, one on each foreleg.
 Briskets can be sold as a packer brisket, made up of two separate steer muscles - the flat and the point.

 The brisket of a cow is rather large - often upwards of 14 pounds - so butchers tend to slit the meat into halves.